 The beastly sound of snoring can awaken even the heaviest sleeper.
-Your slumber pal isn't trying to stir you on purpose.
+But why do people snore?
+It's not because your slumber pal is trying to stir you on purpose.

-Some common causes: propping your head up too high with pillows, allergies leading to mucus in your throat, and obesity.
+Some common causes of snoring: propping your head up too high with pillows, allergies leading to mucus in your throat and obesity.